llmware-ai/llmware/docs/community/faq.md

 You can set the collection store with the ``set_active_db`` method of the ``LLMWareConfig`` class.

 The collection store is set using the ``LLMWareConfig`` class with the ``set_active_db`` method.
-At the time of writting, **LLMWare** supports the three collection stores *MongoDB*, *Postgres*, and *SQLite* - which is the default.
+At the time of writing, **LLMWare** supports the three collection stores *MongoDB*, *Postgres*, and *SQLite* - which is the default.
 You can retrieve the supported collection store with the method ``get_supported_collection_db``.
-In the example below, we first print the currently active collection store, then we retrieve the supported collection stores, before we swith to *Postgres*.
+In the example below, we first print the currently active collection store, then we retrieve the supported collection stores, before we switch to *Postgres*.

 ```python
 import logging